New Haven County, CT · Probate Cost

 • Filing fees and court costs in New Haven County follow Connecticut's reasonable compensation standard.

-• Contact the New Haven County Probate Court in New Haven for the current fee schedule applicable to probate filings.
+• Contact the New Haven County Probate Court in New Haven for the current fee schedule.

 Peaceful scene representing closure and resolution in New Haven County, Connecticut